-In all our activities we work with other organizations including academic and financial institutions, research centers, not-for-profit organizations and other levels of government to maximize the benefits of our investment in Western Canada.
+In all our activities we work with other organizations including academic and financial institutions, research centers, not-for-profit organizations, Indigenous peoples and other levels of government to maximize the benefits of our investment in Western Canada.

 Our head office is in Edmonton, Alberta making us the only federal department headquartered in Western Canada.
 Regional offices are located in each of the other western provinces - Winnipeg, Saskatoon and Vancouver – and an office in Ottawa.
 A regional satellite office also exists in Calgary.
 You can contact us at any of our offices by telephone, email, fax or write to us directly.

 Our commitment is to provide you with a quality service.
 When you contact any of our Western Economic Diversification Canada offices, you will find knowledgeable and courteous staff, dedicated to effectively meeting your needs.
 Find out more about our Service Standards.